Romes8/attendance_system/README.md

-# attendance_system
-## School system for attendance test
+# School system for attendance test

 ### Requirements:
-1. [] Design architecture - overall picture of system with description
+1. [ ] Design architecture - overall picture of system with description
-2. [] Data flow
+2. [ ] Data flow
-3. [] Scalability
+3. [ ] Scalability
-4. [] Clear requirements - state we have no parallel classes
+4. [ ] Clear requirements - state we have no parallel classes
-5. [] Make active classes for student - possible parallel classes
+5. [ ] Make active classes for student - possible parallel classes
-6. [] Internet connection falls down
+6. [ ] Internet connection falls down
-7. [] Settings in teachers UI
+7. [ ] Settings in teachers UI

 ### Steps how to build django app